trystanharmon-ship-it/umamusume-auto-train/README.md

 ### Known Issue

-- Some Uma that has special event/target goals (like Restricted Train Goldship or 2 G1 Race Oguri Cap) may not working.
+- Some Uma that has special event/target goals (like Restricted Train Goldship or ~~2 G1 Race Oguri Cap~~) may not working.
+For Oguri Cap G1 race event goal, you need to set the races in the race schedule that match the dates of her G1 goal events.
 - OCR might misread failure chance (e.g., reads 33% as 3%) and proceeds with training anyway.
 - Automatically picks the top option during chain events.
 Be careful with Acupuncture event, it always picks the top option.
 - If you bring a friend support card (like Tazuna/Aoi Kiryuin) and do recreation, the bot can't decide whether to date with the friend support card or the Uma.

-### TODO

-- ~~Prioritize G1 races for farm fans~~
-- ~~Auto-purchase skills~~
-- Automate Claw Machine event
-- ~~Add stat target feature, if a stat already hits the target, skip training that one~~

 ### Contribute